-Help for Heroes Psychological Wellbeing Practitioner Precious Charuma looks at the symptoms of anxiety and how Veterans and Armed Forces families can manage them
+Our Psychological Wellbeing Team look at the symptoms of anxiety and how Veterans and Armed Forces families can manage them.

 Anxiety is a feeling of unease, such as worry or fear, and it can be mild or severe.
 Anxiety is our natural response to threat and it is also known as ‘fight or flight’.
 This is a normal response that allows us to react to danger.
 The ‘fight or flight’ response dates back to a time when we lived with a lot of physical threats, such as wild animals.
 These immediate threats required us to respond quickly to either ‘fight’ the threat or enable us to escape (‘flight’).
 When you feel under threat your body releases hormones, such as adrenalin and cortisol, which help physically prepare you to either fight the danger or run away from it.
 These hormones are what cause anxious feelings.

 - Heart racing – triggered by the sudden rush of adrenalin, your heart is pumping faster to get blood and oxygen to vital organs and muscles to allow you to ‘fight’ or ‘flight’

 - Muscle tension – your body is tensing up in preparation to ‘fight or flight’

 - Blurred vision – pupils dilate in order to sharpen your vision so you can clearly see the danger

 - Urge to go to the toilet – your body is trying to get rid of excess weight so you can ‘fight or flight’

 - Sweating – your body is cooling down

 - Dry mouth

 - Shortness of breath